 The largest annual event in Dallas is the State Fair of Texas.
 This has been held at Fair Park since 1886 and brings in an estimated $350 million to the city’s economy every year.

 As for sports, the Dallas/Fort Worth area is home to five major league sports teams.
 Though all of these play in Dallas.
 They include the NFL’s 5-time Super Bowl Champion Dallas Cowboys, who play at AT&T Stadium, the MLB’s Texas Rangers who play at Globe Life Park, the NBA’s Dallas Mavericks, who won the title in 2011 and play in the American Airlines Center, the MLS’ FC Dallas, who play at FC Dallas Stadium, and the NHL Dallas Stars, who also play in the American Airlines Center and won the Stanley Cup in 1999.

-If you run a business in the Dallas/Fort Worth area, signs are a great way to showcase your goods and services to the community, which in turn will help you gain new customers.
+If you run a business in the Dallas/Fort Worth area, banners are a great way to showcase your goods and services to the community, which in turn will help you gain new customers.